Wanna make a multiplayer game in Unreal Engine 4? In this tutorial, I will show you how to make a multiplayer template for your games.

-Making multiplayer games is something most developers are becoming more and more interested in.
+Making a multiplayer game in Unreal Engine is something most developers are becoming more and more interested in.
 I remember myself when I was starting to develop games using the Unreal Engine 4, sitting there and thinking about how to make the first basic combat system.
 In my mind, I would think of how to make all the cool stuff such as a HUD showing the character/pawn’s health, the damage to it, and how to make the character die when the health is 0.
-I'd wonder how to get all that working in multiplayer.
+I’d wonder how to get all that working in multiplayer.

 So I figured it may be a good topic to cover in a tutorial.
 What we are doing here is exactly this.
 Based on the twin-stick shooter, we will first make the template multiplayer ready, then we build a small but solid system which enables you to deal damage to other players and their health is shown above the pawn’s “head”.